Observable

 Parameters

-The delay to wait before emitting the elements
+The time to wait before emitting the elements

-• Returns an observable that emits each emitted value after a set time.
+• Returns an observable that will emit each value received after the provided delay.

 Declaration